CommandPost/CommandPost-Website/docs/installation.md

 Click **Open System Preferences**.

-When the **Privacy** Tab of the **Security & Privacy** System Preferences opens, you'll see CommandPost in the "Allow the apps below to control your computer" list.
+When the **Privacy** Tab of the **Security & Privacy** System Preferences opens, you'll see CommandPost in the **Allow the apps below to control your computer** list.

 However the panel is locked, so you need to click the paddock icon in the bottom left corner of the screen to make changes.

 ![](static/welcome-4.png)

-Use touch ID or enter your computers password to unlock:
+Use Touch ID or enter your computers password to unlock:

 ![](static/welcome-5.png)

 Once the preferences are unlocked, you can tick CommandPost in the list.

 As soon as you click it, System Preferences will close, and you'll go back to the CommandPost setup, presented with the Screen Recording Permissions screen:

 ![](static/welcome-6.png)

+!!!warning Are you recording my screen?
+No, we're **not** recording your screen.
+You can learn more [here](/faq/#why-does-commandpost-require-screen-recording-permissions).
+!!!

 When you click **ALLOW SCREEN RECORDING**, the **Privacy** Tab of the **Security & Privacy** System Preferences opens.

-You'll see CommandPost in the "Allow the apps below to record the content of your screen, even while using other apps." list.
+You'll see CommandPost in the **Allow the apps below to record the content of your screen, even while using other apps** list.

 Again, the panel is locked, so you need to click the paddock icon in the bottom left corner of the screen to make changes.

 ![](static/welcome-7.png)

-Use touch ID or enter your computers password to unlock:
+Use Touch ID or enter your computers password to unlock:

 ![](static/welcome-8.png)

 Once the preferences are unlocked, you can tick CommandPost in the list.

 As soon as you click it, MacOS will ask you to quit and reopen CommandPost.

 ![](static/welcome-9.png)